10 Mar 2026

 Do you agree?

-However, there are a whole lot of other factors that are significant to consider to victoriously conclude the process of software development.
+However, there are a whole lot of other factors that are significant to consider to victoriously conclude the process of software development in 2026.

 What are these factors, you ask?